adam-bello/Image-Processor/README.md

 Use:
 * Open terminal and navigate to the folder with the jar file
-* Use “java -jar Assignment6.jar” to run the GUI
+* Use “java -jar ImageProcessor.jar” to run the GUI
-* Use “java -jar Assignment6.jar -text” to enter interactive mode
+* Use “java -jar ImageProcessor.jar -text” to enter interactive mode
-* Use “java -jar Assignment6.jar -file file-path” to enter script mode
+* Use “java -jar ImageProcessor.jar -file file-path” to enter script mode

-Changes we made:
-* We made a features interface which is implemented by our new GUI controller
-   * This has methods for executing all the capabilities of the program
-   * These methods are used as action listeners in the GUI
-   * Calls methods from the model/view to execute commands
-* We made a GUIView which extends our old interface and extends JFrame
-   * The constructor constructs a frame with 4 panels
-      * A panel containing all the buttons for editing, loading, and saving an image
-      * A panel of radio buttons to switch between loaded images
-      * A panel displaying the current image being worked on
-      * A panel displaying the histogram of the current image
-   * The methods in the GUIView use input from the user as well as information from the controller to create the display.